Delaware Route 48: History

-The Wilmington Turnpike Company was founded on October 23, 1809 to build a turnpike from Wilmington to the Pennsylvania border, connecting to the Gap and Newport Turnpike.
+The Wilmington Turnpike Company was founded on October 23, 1809, to build a turnpike from Wilmington to the Pennsylvania border, connecting to the Gap and Newport Turnpike.
 The turnpike was completed in 1817 at a cost of $39,549.97.
 The turnpike became known as the Lancaster Pike and was surfaced with stone.
 The Wilmington Turnpike Company operated the Lancaster Pike until 1877 when they abandoned the road.
 The turnpike's charter was repealed and the road was then under the control of the county levy court.
 The road leading from Wilmington to the Wilmington-Penns Grove Ferry across the Delaware River to Penns Grove, New Jersey, was completed as a state highway by 1931.

 By 1936, the Lancaster Pike became a part of DE 48.
-In addition, the route continued through Wilmington on Lincoln Street, Fourth Street, and Christiana Avenue to the ferry across the Delaware River to Penns Grove, New Jersey, which linked DE 48 to Route 48 in New Jersey.
+In addition, the route continued through Wilmington on Lincoln Street, Fourth Street, and Christina Avenue to the ferry across the Delaware River to Penns Grove, New Jersey, which linked DE 48 to Route 48 in New Jersey.
 In 1939, DE 48 was rebuilt between DE 41 and Centre Road, eliminating curves and grades.
 In 1949, the Wilmington-Penns Grove Ferry was discontinued.
 DE 48 was realigned onto Lancaster Avenue to continue to US 13/US 202 (now US 13 Bus.), its current eastern terminus, by 1952.
 By 1990, DE 100 was realigned to follow a portion of DE 48, bypassing a part of Dupont Road.
 DE 48 was widened into a divided highway at the DE 141 intersection by 1996.
 The divided highway was extended west to Centerville Road a year later.